What It's Like To Clean Hospitals In The Coronavirus Pandemic

 Advertisement

-"I’m considered an 'essential worker,' so I never stopped working.
+"I'm considered an 'essential worker,' so I never stopped working.
 I’m a four-time cancer survivor, which makes me immunocompromised.
-I’m terrified of getting infected or bringing coronavirus home to my two children, who are two-and-a-half and 15 years old, and my husband who is with them during the day, but I have to work to support my family with the basics: food, rent, bills.
+I’m terrified of getting infected or bringing coronavirus home to my two children, who are two-and-a-half and 15 years old, and my husband who is with them during the day.
+But I have to work to support my family with the basics: food, rent, bills.

-"During the day, I’m a building manager for a coworking space, where I work from 9 a.m. to 1 p.m.
+"During the day, I'm a building manager for a coworking space, where I work from 9 a.m. to 1 p.m.
 I’m so grateful for that job because that is the only steady income I have coming in right now.
-They also pay for my medical insurance for me and my children; without that I would not have anything.
+They also pay for medical insurance for me and my children; without that I would not have anything.
 Most tenants are working from home now, but I still need to go in every day and maintain the building, sanitize the mail, and make sure that everything is still working.

 "In the evenings, I work as a cleaner for a big company that gets contract cleaning jobs and subcontracts them out to workers like me.
 We get texts in the evenings that tell us where to go and how many buildings there are, but we usually don’t know what kind of place we are cleaning until we get there.

 "There is so much more contract cleaning work now.
 I used to work as a nanny in the afternoons and a house cleaner on the weekends before companies started asking employees to work from home, but my employer doesn’t need me now.
 And since everyone is working from home, there are no house-cleaning jobs either.
 My husband lost his two jobs — he was fired from the restaurant he has been working at for 20 years and he was laid off temporarily from his janitorial job — so I’m the only one working in the house right now.
-That’s why I started going out at night after my little one is asleep to clean buildings.
+That’s why I started going out at night after my little one is asleep to clean buildings."

 Advertisement